Subscribe to updates

 Proposed Update to the Constitution

-Jennifer Norman, Member and Democratic Services Support Officer, presented a proposed update to the council's constitution regarding the Staffordshire Health and Wellbeing Board.
-The changes reflect a revised meeting structure, board membership, and co-chairing arrangements, aligning with good practice.
-The committee noted the changes and endorsed them for referral to Full Council for updating the constitution.
+Jennifer Norman, Member and Democratic Services Support Officer, presented a proposed update to the council's constitution concerning the Staffordshire Health and Wellbeing Board.
+The changes reflect a revised meeting structure, membership, and co-chairing arrangements for the board, which aim to improve its effectiveness and align with good practice.
+The committee noted these changes and endorsed them for referral to Full Council for the formal update of the constitution.

 The meeting concluded with a short comfort break before moving to exempt items.